-Likewise, insecticide impregnated ear tags are often stated to be put in each ear.
-Thus, the proper way to indicate this dose is "2 - (1 in each ear)".
+Likewise, insecticide impregnated ear tags are often applied based on the level of protection desired.
+Contest officials should note whether "Adequate" or "Optimum" control is desired, and contestants should consider that prior to calculating the proper dosage for the processing map.
+Thus, the proper way to indicate this dose is, for example, "2 - (1 in each ear)".
 Subtract 1/2 point if this information is not provided in the plan.

-E. Pre-slaughter Withdrawal - Should be recorded in days.
+D. Pre-slaughter Withdrawal - Should be recorded in days.
 This information is found on the product label.
 If there is no withdrawal required, then record a '0' in the space for that product.
 For ear tags it may be stated that they are to be removed before slaughter, and if so that information should be put on the Processing Plan.
 Subtract 1 point if the cell is left blank, or information provided is incorrect.
 Subtract 1/2 point if the statement about ear tag removal is not included.